-396 Roller Ski Competitions

-396.1 Roller Ski ICR Definitions

-- 396.1.1 The matters covered within this section of the ICR are intended to focus on the unique aspects of Roller Ski sport that are significantly different from the methodologies used in Cross-Country ski sport as outlined in the previous sections of this ICR publication. - 396.1.2 The previous sections in this ICR will be used to give specific requirements in areas where there is direct similarity between Roller Ski and Cross-Country. - 396.1.3 In addition, the underlying principles and format procedures that apply in the Cross-Country sections of this ICR must also be applied to Roller Ski sport.

-396.2 Competition Equipment

-- 396.2.1 Roller Ski sport equipment must be available as a commercially produced product that is available to the general public. - 396.2.2 The OC in cooperation with TD must carry out equipment control before the start and after finish of each competition.
-Roller Ski wheel dimensions, wheel material hardness and frame length must be controlled. - 396.2.3 The diameter of the wheels must not be more than 100 mm. - 396.2.4 The distance between the axles of the Roller Skis must not be less than 530 mm. - 396.2.5 In classic technique competitions, each Roller Ski must have ratched mechanism. - 396.2.6 Cross-Country ski poles must be used with Cross-Country skiing tips-must be used.
-Alternatively poles tips must have safety rigid plastic protections with diameter ≥30 mm.
+396 Roller Ski Competitions 396.1 Roller Ski ICR Definitions 396.1.1 The matters covered within this section of the ICR are intended to focus on the unique aspects of Roller Ski sport that are significantly different from the methodologies used in Cross-Country ski sport as outlined in the previous sections of this ICR publication.
+396.1.2 The previous sections in this ICR will be used to give specific requirements in areas where there is direct similarity between Roller Ski and Cross-Country.
+396.1.3 In addition, the underlying principles and format procedures that apply in the Cross-Country sections of this ICR must also be applied to Roller Ski sport.
+396.2 Competition Equipment 396.2.1 Roller Ski sport equipment must be available as a commercially produced product that is available to the general public.
+396.2.2 The OC in cooperation with TD must carry out equipment control before the start and after finish of each competition.
+Roller Ski wheel dimensions, wheel material hardness and frame length must be controlled.
+396.2.3 The diameter of the wheels must not be more than 100 mm.
+396.2.4 The distance between the axles of the Roller Skis must not be less than 530 mm.
+396.2.5 In classic technique competitions, each Roller Ski must have ratched mechanism.
+396.2.6 Cross-Country ski poles must be used with Cross-Country skiing tips.
+Alternatively pole tips must have safety rigid plastic protections with diameter ≥30 mm.
 These protections must be placed maximum 45 mm above the metallic tips.
+396.2.7 Safety helmets (e.g. DIN EN 1078 or equivalent) and eye protection must be worn during official training and competition.
+The jury may permit competitors to not use eye protection when conditions cause poor visibility.
+396.2.8 Shoes or ski boots have to be fixed on the Roller Skis with a Cross-Country ski binding.
+Roller Ski exchange must be done according to art.
+343.12.2.
+396.2.9 Competitors are permitted to change or repair equipment during the competition but they must do this without any outside assistance other than being handed the replacement equipment or tools.
+Roller Ski change must be done according to article 343.12.